SungardAS/aws-services/sns-message-validator/README.md

 ## SNS Message Validator

-This is a utility to validate the sns messages that are
+This is a utility to validate the sns messages that are received through the HTTP subscriptions.

 This is the Node.js implementation of the instructions here, http://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.verify.signature.html.